Learning Probabilities of Causation with Mask-Augmented Data: Preliminaries

-Therefore, the primary objective of this paper is then to predict Equations \ref{pnsub} to \ref{psub} (i.e., the lower and upper bounds of the PNS, PS, and PN) for any (sub)populations using those with sufficient data (i.e., sufficient data to estimate the distributions $P(X,Y)$ and $P(Y_X)$.)
-Due to space constraints, the focus will be on the bounds of PNS (i.e., Equation \ref{pnsub}).
+The advantage of PNS, as illustrated by \cite{li2019unit}, lies in capturing the portion of effects attributable specifically to the treatment, rather than the total causal effect.
+The primary objective of this paper is then to predict Equations \ref{pnslb} and \ref{pnsub} (i.e., the lower and upper bounds of the PNS) for any subpopulations using those with sufficient data (i.e., sufficient data to estimate the distributions $P(X,Y)$ and $P(Y_X)$.)
+Due to space constraints, the focus will be on the bounds of PNS (i.e., Equation \ref{pnslb} and \ref{pnsub}).
 Unless otherwise specified, the discussion will be limited to binary treatment and effect, meaning both $X$ and $Y$ are binary.